iamleet/vagrantNodeJS/README.md

 ``````shell
 vagrant plugin install vagrant-vbguest
 ``````
-You must have rsync and ssh installed and avialble via cmd line, the best way to accoplish this imo is cygwin.
+You must have rsync and ssh installed and avialable via cmd line, the best way to accomplish this imo is cygwin.
 If you don't add cygwin to the windows path you will have issues with improperly formatted directory strings while using rsync.

 https://www.cygwin.com/